 - You can still list your hardcover with a different ISBN on IngramSpark if you want dual distribution

 If you buy your own ISBNs from Bowker ($125 each, or $295 for a 10-pack), you control the imprint, can move the book across distributors, and can build a publishing brand.
-For a single title, the free KDP ISBN is fine.
+For a single title the free KDP ISBN is fine.
 If you plan to publish 3+ books, buy the 10-pack and use your own imprint.

 KDP review times differ by format.
 Plan your launch calendar around the slowest one.

-- Kindle: typically 24-48 hours
+- Kindle: typically 24 to 48 hours

-Decision Framework
+Decision framework

 Work through these questions in order: